Vue Cursor Rules: Composition API and SFC Best Practices

 ---

-description: Enforces best practices for Vue development, focusing on component architecture, template syntax, and reactivity patterns.
-Provides comprehensive guidelines for writing clean, efficient, and maintainable Vue applications.
+description: Enforces best practices for Vue development, focusing on context-aware code generation, component architecture, template syntax, and reactivity patterns.
+Provides comprehensive guidelines for writing clean, efficient, and maintainable Vue code with proper context.

 ---